hloken/fagdag-cqrs/README.md

 8. In the Data/Models folder create a Commands and Queries folder.
 9. Using Resharper, move the RoomBooking model to the Models/Queries folder.
-10. In the Models/Commands folder, create a new class representing the RoomBooking read model.
-Give it a good name, I can't think of one right now so I'll call it RoomBooking. :-)
+10. In the Models/Commands folder, create a new class representing the RoomBooking write model.
-11. Looking at the RoomBooking fields used in the web client, copy from the old RoomBooking model (now the read model) the minimum number of fields required for the RoomBooking write-model to work, since the read-model is completely separate from the write-model we don't need all the fields used for queries.
-(Hint: find out where the BookingModule Get-methods is used in the client, they are called from the App/Booking/bookingService.js)
-(Hint 2: you need all of them :-)
+11. Copy all the fields from the Queries/RoomBooking into the Commands/RoomBooking version.
+Due to the CRUD'ish nature of the data-model it is currently hard to see much difference between the read and write version of a room-booking
-12. In RoomBookingQueries, repleace all references to Commands/RoomBooking with the new Queries/Roombooking model and do the mapping required to get it to compile.
+12. In RoomBookingCommands, replace all references to Commands/RoomBooking with the new Queries/Roombooking model.

 Compile and notice that all the errors now appear in the BookingModule.
 Mostly this is because our external contracts is the same for commands and queries.

 13. In the Contracts folder create a Commands and Queries folder.
-14. Move the BookingInfo-contract to the Contracts/Commands folder and rename it to RoomBookingCommand.
+14. Move the BookingInfo-contract to the Contracts/Queries folder.
-15. Create a new external contract in the Queries namespace called RoomBookingInfo.
+15. Create a new external contract in the Commands namespace called CreateRoomBooking.
-16. In Queries/RoomBookingInfo introduce the 6 same fields as for the internal read model.
+16. In Queries/RoomBookingInfo copy the same six fields as in BookingInfo.
-17. In the BookingModule, use RoomBookingInfo in all Get-methods.
+17. In the BookingModule, use CreateRoomBooking in the Post- and (temporarily in the) Put method and fix the parameter types for MapToRoomBooking and RoomBookingCommands.Create.

 The last remaining error now is because the command for "confirming" a room booking uses both the read AND the write-model for a room-booking to do a CRUD-ish update on the RoomBooking.
 This is not very nice, the read-model should never be used in something that is obviously a command.

-18. Change the Put["/{bookingId}/confirm"] to use a command rather than CRUD'ish update logic.
+18. Change the Put["/{bookingId}/confirm"] lambda to use a command rather than CRUD'ish update logic.
 Simplest way is to introduce a separate command method "ConfirmBooking" or similar on the RoomBookingCommands object and place the logic there.
 Do it now!

+Having split our data-models into Commands and Queries we can make them both more expressive by removing logic and state they no longer use.

-19. Implementing booking confirmation as a command rather than an update means that we also can remove the update method.
+19. Implementing booking confirmation as a command rather than an update means that we also can remove the Update method from RoomBookingCommands.
 Nice!
-20. As a final cleanup: we now know that our read-models only contain the information needed, can we say the same about the write-models.
-Remove fields not needed in the write-model, both for the external contracts and and model (note you have to introduce a new abstraction for the RoomBooking in the database since this currently uses the write-model.
-This would not be a problem in a real-world scenario since database internal persistence models would not be exposed in our code )
+20. Having removed the need for a common RoomBooking model for Create and Update we could remove it altogether by making the parameters explicit for RoomBookingCommands.Create rather than using a Commands.RoomBooking as parameter.
+21. Since the Commands.RoomBooking class is no longer needed remove it and the mapping methods that refer to it.
+22. The external contract CreateRoomBooking now contains more fields than it needs.
+Looking at the parameters passed to RoomBookingCommands.Create, remove the excess fields.

+Run the RestAPI and SpecFlow-tests and verify that you haven't broken anything and deploy to production!

-Exercise 2
+(Optional) Exercise 2
 1. In the previous exercise, we changed so that the back-end uses separate command and query data-models.
 Do the same for the client!
+It might be a good idea to create separate Nancy-modules for RoomBooking Commands and Queries as well.